 Schools Remove Wi-Fi

 When choosing a school for your child, please check with the school first as to whether or not they are using Wi-Fi or intend to install it.
 When considering a school with a “half-way” solution, please make full enquiries as to the length of exposure time your child will be subjected to.

-Last, in 2008 a new website appeared providing a rational and well supported scientific argument for the validity in precaution of the use of Wi-Fi in primary and secondary schools.
-This is also well worth spending some time looking around if you are concerned about the use of wireless technologies in a local school.
+In 2008 a new website appeared providing a rational and well supported scientific argument for the validity in precaution of the use of Wi-Fi in primary and secondary schools.
+Wi-fi in Schools is a prominent and authoritiative member of SSITA.